microtrain/bootcamp/08-FrontEndToolkits/02-Bootstrap.md

 Bootstrap is a front end component library designed to allow for rapid front end development of responsive websites.

-Lets start by creating a basic minimal Bootstrap layout that loads the Bootstrap assets from a CDN.
+Let's start by creating a basic minimal Bootstrap layout that loads the Bootstrap assets from a CDN.
 Create the path and add the following _/var/www/bootstrap/index.html_.
 ```html
 <DOCTYPE html>
 <html lang="en">